Planning a wedding at The Plaza Hotel Pioneer Park is something truly special.

 Weddings at The Plaza Hotel Pioneer Park have a way of feeling both grand and intimate at the same time.

-If you’re planning a wedding at The Plaza Hotel Pioneer Park and are looking for an El Paso wedding photographer, I’d love to hear what you’re envisioning.
+If you're planning your wedding here and looking for an El Paso wedding photographer, I'd love to hear what you're envisioning and what matters most to you.

 @stephanelemairephotography